admurray/nfl_rushing/README.md

 - Run docker compose
 `docker-compose up`

-*Unfortunately the docker-compose step takes some time, this is something that is a TODO and can be improved by using prebuilt Django/NodeJS images.*
+*Unfortunately the docker-compose step takes some time, this is something that is a TODO and can be improved by using prebuilt Django/NodeJS images.
+NodeJS installation takes up a fair amount of time*

 #### General Information